Eisa Davis

 Eisa Davis (born May 5, 1971) is an American playwright, actress and singer-songwriter.
 She is known for her work as the co-creator of the Warriors concept album with Lin-Manuel Miranda.
+The work is set to premiere on Broadway in March 2027 at the Lunt-Fontanne Theatre.
 Her previous works include the plays Bulrusher and Angela's Mixtape.
 For her stage acting in New York, she won an Obie Award for Sustained Excellence in Performance.
 She resides in Brooklyn.

 Early life and education

 Davis was born and spent her childhood in Berkeley, California.
 As a child, she attended dance classes and studied voice and classical piano at the Young Musicians Program at UC Berkeley.
 She is the niece of political activist Angela Davis.
-A Davis’ autobiographical play Angela’s Mixtape tells the story of her upbringing in the Bay Area and the impact of her family’s politics on her childhood.
+Davis' autobiographical play Angela's Mixtape tells the story of her upbringing in the Bay Area and the impact of her family's politics on her childhood.
 After graduating from Berkeley High School, she earned a bachelor's degree from Harvard University.
 Davis earned her Master of Fine Arts from the Actors Studio at the New School for Social Research, where she double majored in playwriting and acting.
 Her dance skills are notable as well, with the dean of her program saying she could have been admitted to Alvin Ailey.

 Career

 Davis began working as a professional actress at the age of 10 with appearances on a local television show, then acted in plays, industrials and films throughout high school and college.
-Davis moved to Los Angeles after college and worked with Anna Deavere Smith on her piece about that city’s uprising, Twilight, Los Angeles: 1992.
+Davis moved to Los Angeles after college and worked with Anna Deavere Smith on her piece about that city's uprising, Twilight, LA, 1992.

 After graduate school, Davis continued to work as an actor in television and film, with roles in The Wire and Soul Food.
 She became a lifetime member of the Actors Studio, as well as a resident playwright at New Dramatists.
 Drawing from her work as a hip hop journalist for Rap Sheet and The Source, Davis advocated for the hybrid art form that brings together theatre and hip hop by writing essays and participating in the Hip-Hop Theater Festival.
 She also became a poetry fellow at Cave Canem, the esteemed organization for black poets.

-In 2006, Davis’ play Bulrusher premiered at Urban Stages and received a nomination for the Pulitzer Prize.
+In 2006, Davis' play Bulrusher premiered at Urban Stages and was a finalist for the Pulitzer Prize.
 In 2007, Davis won an Obie Award with the ensemble of Passing Strange.
 The show premiered at Berkeley Rep, but then moved on to Broadway and Davis went with the show, only later to have the whole production filmed by Spike Lee.
 In 2009, she wrote and starred in Angela's Mixtape.
-The show was autobiographical and went on to make it into The New Yorker’s list of best plays from that year.
+The show was autobiographical and went on to make it into The New Yorkers list of best plays from that year.